Technical geography: Global Positioning System

-Controversy, and criticism
+Controversy and criticism

 Ontological

 Attempts at subdividing geography have often been met with criticism.
 Geography has a history spanning cultures and thousands of years and is described as a "mother science" from which more specialized disciplines emerge, resulting in a fragmented discipline.
 Other existing models to subdivide the discipline of geography into categories and focuses, including William Pattison's four traditions of geography, vary dramatically between publications and cultures.
 While the term technical geography has been put forward as a distinct branch and umbrella for these wider concepts, the terms used to describe the study of spatial information as a distinct category vary.
 When subdividing the discipline within the literature, similar categories—such as "the Spatial Tradition", "techniques of geographic analysis", "geographic information and analysis", "geographic information technology", "geography methods and techniques", "geographic information technology", "scientific geography", and "quantitative geography"—are used to describe the same, or similar, concepts as technical geography.
 Some of the discrepancy in terminology is due to different cultures and languages having their own method of organization; for example, the term "information geography" is popular in research from China to describe similar concepts.
 It is closely associated with and sometimes used interchangeably with, the subfields of geographic information science and geoinformatics.
 Each term has slightly differing definitions and scopes, and the best word choice has been debated in the literature since at least the 1700s when Cave defended the use of technical geography over practical geography.
 Despite this, many of these alternative terms or phrases are poorly constructed and do not link the discipline explicitly as a branch of geography in the same way as technical geography.
-This is an area of active scholarly debate, and any word choice will be inevitably met with criticism by others using a different model.
-Other discrepancies involve some sources describing techniques employed by technical geographers as stand alone fields, such as cartography and remote sensing.
+This is an area of active scholarly debate, and any word choice will inevitably be met with criticism by others using a different model.
+Other discrepancies involve some sources describing techniques employed by technical geographers as standalone fields, such as cartography and remote sensing.

 More controversially, others deny the idea that the thought and techniques of geography constitute a new branch.
 This argument asserts that geography must be applied and, therefore, must focus on some subset of human or physical geography.
 They also argue that there is not enough well-established peer-reviewed literature to back the term as a new branch.

 Gender bias

-Some have brought allegations that the culture in technical geography has introduced gender bias into geography departments as the discipline is disproportionately practiced by men and seen by some as more masculine.
-Nadine Schuurman states that while there is not one reason for this discrepancy, it may be related to the broader perception of science as a "masculine domain", and the perception that tools, like GIS, employed by technical geographers are part of the military-industrial complex.
+Some have brought allegations that the culture in technical geography has introduced gender bias into geography departments, as the discipline is disproportionately practiced by men and seen by some as more masculine.
+Nadine Schuurman states that while there is not one reason for this discrepancy, it may be related to the broader perception of science as a "masculine domain" and the perception that the tools employed by technical geographers are part of the military-industrial complex.